-- If the value of a supplies or services contract is over £164,176 we are statutorily obliged to place a public advertisement in the Official Journal of the European Journal and follow a formal tender process complying with the European Union Procurement Directive rules.
-For works contracts this threshold is £4,104,394.
+- If the value of a contract is over the relevant EU procurement threshold we are statutorily obliged to place a notice in the Official Journal of the European Journal and follow a formal tender process complying with the Public Contracts Regulations 2015.

 Green & local purchasing

 Arun District Council is committed to making the Arun district a better place in which to live, work, invest and visit.
 We evaluate the whole life cost of a purchase, giving regard to operating costs, repairs and maintenance costs, anticipated lifespan and ultimate disposal costs as well as the initial purchase price.
 Such considerations often favour the green alternative.
 The Council is keen to promote local businesses and employment opportunities.
 We are prohibited from giving preference to local suppliers, but we will attempt to ensure through local advertising that potential local suppliers are aware of the Council's business and service requirements so that they can compete fairly and on equal terms for any contract opportunities.

 The budget holder is responsible for the preparation of a specification.
 The specification should state the precise nature and quantity of the requirement, together with any other relevant information which will be necessary to enable suppliers to make offers.
 It should be detailed enough to be a comprehensive outline of the requirement and to allow comparison between different tenders, but not be so prescriptive that it might hinder competition and innovative solutions.
 Potential suppliers may be invited to make comments on the draft specification, but this will always be carefully and fairly undertaken to ensure that no favouritism or bias to one supplier can be introduced.